Part 1: Neural Networks and Scientific Emulation

 In Module 1, you learned that model complexity must balance against data availability.
 Too many degrees of freedom and you fit noise, not signal — the model memorizes training data but fails on new inputs.

-Why doesn’t this doom neural networks?
-Several factors help:
+Why doesn’t this automatically doom neural networks?
+Several factors help, but none of them remove the need for validation:

 1. Implicit regularization: Gradient descent with early stopping tends to find “simple” solutions

-3. Validation: We monitor test performance to detect overfitting
+5. Validation: We monitor validation performance to detect overfitting while keeping the test set untouched

 1.5: The Universal Approximation Theorem